adamjforster/manager-readme/README.md

 I want feedback from you.
 If you think I'm making mistakes I need to know so I can address them.
 If you think I'm doing something well it's just as important that you share that.
 I can't promise that I'll always act on it, but I can promise that I'll always listen.

 I prefer to give and receive feedback face-to-face (Zoom), but if you don't then Slack or email is also fine.

-## Your development

-Your personal and career development is down to you.
-I'm here to support you with guidance and resources.
-Your goals and the work required to achieve them have to come from you.

 ## My schedule